coruscateor/corlib/README.md

 ### RcByPtr and WeakByPtr

-Compare and hash an Rc and Rc::Weak objects by pointer instead of by value.
+Compare and hash Rc and Rc::Weak objects by pointer instead of by value.

 ### RcDefault and ArcDefault